jacopofar/godot-tilegame/tutorial/part04.md

 Godot 3.2.

 By default it ships with the __Cave-Story__ font, a nice font from the homonymous game with a CC-BY-SA license.
 I like it, but keep in mind that this font does not cover non-latin characters.
-The plugin itself prunes them out from the text so I'll try to make it work with another font and remove this limitation.
+So I decided to use a [Google Noto Font](https://www.google.com/get/noto/), which is still TTF and free and covers many scripts.
+Additionally, a [small change to the plugin](https://github.com/henriquelalves/GodotTIE/pull/12) allows to input Unicode characters.

+To install the script you can use the Godot addon manager and install GodotTIE or just copy-paste the files.
+Then you have to enable the addon pn the project settings as usual.

+TODO: describe the rest of the procedure